The Human Rights Law Centre enjoys and encourages the participation of students in its research and project work.

-This year, the Annual Student Human Rights Conference will take place on 29 March 2019 on the European Court of Human Rights: 60 Years of Success?
+The Annual Student Human Rights Conference took place on 29 March 2019 on the European Court of Human Rights: 60 Years of Success?

-The Conference is organised by Filip Sys (LLB, final year), Melanie Desert (LLB, final year), Navya Shah (LLB, 2nd year) and Nora Han (PhD, 1st year).
+The Conference was organised by Filip Sys (LLB, final year), Melanie Desert (LLB, final year), Navya Shah (LLB, 2nd year) and Nora Han (PhD, 1st year).